alperkagankayali/clever_monkey_BA/README.md

 Convert Date into Year and Season(Done.)
 Remove countries from companies dataset(Done.)
 Put label "Other" instead of null values in company state column(Done.)
-Puerto Rico is given as a state. make it as a S_1 state.(Remaining.)
+Puerto Rico is given as a state. make it as a S_1 state.(Done.)